 The 1971 Chevrolet Chevelle featured a styling update that replaced the dual headlight front end design with a simplified single-headlight setup.
 The headlights were flanked by by dual cornering lights, designed to mimic the look of the split-bar grille.
 Out back, the single square taillights of the ’70 model were replaced with a dual-taillight design.

 Trims were once again simplified, with the “300 Deluxe” trim of the previous year now simply called “Chevelle” to signify the base model.
 It included a two-door sport coupe and four-door sedan.
 Buyers could also get the Nomad wagon and the El Camino pickup was based on the Chevelle as well.
-The top trim continued to be the Malibu, offered in sedan, sports sedan, sport coupe, convertible, and wagon (Greenbrier and Concours) forms.PLUS up to $2,000 reconditioning fees on qualifying vehicles.
+The top trim continued to be the Malibu, offered in sedan, sports sedan, sport coupe, convertible, and wagon (Greenbrier and Concours) forms.Price plus $2,000 reconditioning fees on all qualifying vehicles.
 Sales tax, in your County, title, and tags not included in vehicle prices shown and must be paid by the purchaser.
 While great effort is made to ensure the accuracy of the information on this site, errors do occur.
 Please confirm availability of vehicle.
 So please verify information with a custom service representative.
 This is easily done calling us or visiting us at the dealership.

 Please visit safercar.org to verify if this car has any open recalls.